Thermally activated nature of synchro-Shockley dislocations in Laves phases

-As shown in the reaction coordinate diagram in Figure \ref{fig2}(a), the activation energy of kink-pair nucleation is 2.20 eV under zero applied shear and normal stress.
+The activation energy of kink-pair nucleation is 2.20 eV under zero applied shear and normal stress (Figure \ref{fig2}(a)).
 The kink-pair nucleation process involves the synchronous motion of Ca and Mg atoms in the triple-layer along 1/3$[ \bar{1} 0 1 0 ]$ and 1/3$[ 1 \bar{2} 1 0 ]$, respectively, see Figure \ref{fig2}(c-e).
-We calculated the shear stress-dependent excess energy of kink-pair nucleation by varying the applied shear strain on the initial and final NEB configurations.
-The applied shear strain is parallel to the Burgers vector of partial I dislocation along $[ \bar{1} 0 1 0 ]$.
-The motion of the Mg atom in the triple-layer is a short-range atomic shuffling in the slip plane perpendicular to the transverse displacement of applied shear strain and does not contribute to the global strain of the lattice, therefore it is insensitive to the applied shear strain.
+We calculated the shear stress-dependent excess energy of kink-pair nucleation by varying the applied shear strain in the same direction as $b_\textsubscript{p}$ on the initial and final NEB configurations (Figure \ref{fig2}(a-b) and S7(a)).
+The motion of the Mg atom in the triple-layer is a short-range atomic shuffling in the slip plane perpendicular to the transverse displacement of applied shear stress and does not contribute to the global strain of the lattice, therefore it is insensitive to the applied shear stress.
 The activation energy of kink-pair nucleation decreases with the increase of applied shear stress.
-In addition, the uniaxial tensile strain $\epsilon_{zz}$ significantly lowers the energy barrier.
+Note that we did not observe any significant change in the kink pair distance as the applied shear stress was increased (Figure S8).
+This is due to the fact that the energetic contribution of the formation of point defects is much higher than the elastic interaction energy between kinks as well as the line tension.
+In addition, the uniaxial tensile strain $\epsilon_{zz}$ significantly lowers the energy barrier (Figure \ref{fig2}(b) and S7(b)).
 However, the energy barrier of kink-pair nucleation would not vanish under the shear and uniaxial loading due to the shear-insensitive component.
-When $\sigma_{yz} >$ 1.02 GPa, a plastic event between triple and kagom\'e layers was activated other than the motion of synchro-Shockley partial dislocations.
-Two constants of activation volumes, 2$b^{3}$ and 5$b^{3}$ according to Equation \ref{equ1}, were plotted in Figure \ref{fig2}(b) and the estimation of $\Omega_{RLS}$ is close to 2$b^{3}$, a similar value as obtained in the 2D setup for synchro-shear slip.
+When $\tau >$ 1.02 GPa, a plastic event between triple and kagom\'e layers was activated other than the motion of synchro-Shockley partial dislocations.
+Two constants of activation volumes, 2$b^{3}$ and 5$b^{3}$ according to Equation \ref{equ1}, were plotted in Figure \ref{fig2}(b) and the estimation of $\Omega_{RLS}$ is close to 2$b^{3}$, a similar value as obtained in the simulation setup for synchro-shear slip.